Rasharkin

-Rasharkin (from Irish Ros Earcáin 'Earcán's promontory') is a small village, townland and civil parish in County Antrim, Northern Ireland.
+Rasharkin (from Irish Ros Earcáin 'Earcán's promontory') is a small village and civil parish in County Antrim, Northern Ireland.
 It is 13 km south of Ballymoney, near Dunloy and Kilrea.
 It had a population of 1,114 people in the 2011 Census.

 Folklore

 Rasharkin features in Buile Shuibhne an old Irish tale about the Suibhne mac Colmain, king of the Dál nAraidi, driven insane by St. Ronan's curse.
 The tale is the final installment of a three-text cycle in medieval Irish literature, continuing on from Fled Dúin na nGéd (The Feast of Dun na nGéd) and Cath Maige Rátha (The Battle of Mag Rath).